casys-kaist/oaken/README.md

 ```

 ### 2.2.
 All-in-one Scripts
-You can run the entire accuracy evaluation with the following command.
+You can run the entire accuracy evaluation to get the results for Table 2 with the following command.
 Please configure for list of models and number of GPUs that will be used for evaluation.
 **Note that running the entire accuracy evaluation with this script takes very long time.**